Male Contraceptives Myths and Facts – Male Birth Control

 Condoms

 Condoms remain the most accessible and widely used form of male contraceptives.
 They are non-hormonal, easy to use, and provide the added benefit of protecting against sexually transmitted infections (STIs).
-When used correctly, condoms have a failure rate of about 2%, making them a reliable choice for birth control men can trust.
+When used correctly, condoms have a failure rate of about 2%, making them a reliable choice for birth control that men can trust.
 Their affordability and availability make them a popular option for guys’ contraception.

 Vasectomy